ZihanRashid666/Employee-Data-Analysis--Filtering--Averaging--and-Date-Conversions/README.md

 The following steps on CMD or Powershell

 • Navigate to the desired directory:
-  Type cd desired directory path
+  Type cd "desired directory path"

 • Clone the GitHub repository:
   Type git clone https://github.com/ZihanRashid666/Employee-Data-Analysis--Filtering--Averaging--and-Date-Conversions.git